AsmaaShehataa/simple_shell/README.md

-This is Simple Shell Project
+This is the ALX simple_shell Project folder.